 Article IV, Section 26 of the Mesquite City Charter designates that the City Finance Director shall serve as City Treasurer and perform any duties of City Treasurer as required by the general laws of the State of Texas.
 The Director of Finance shall delegate the responsibility for investment decisions and activities to an Investment Officer.
 Through the adoption of this policy, the positions of Manager of Budget and Financial Analysis and Manager of Accounting shall be designated as investment officers who are authorized to execute investment transactions on behalf of the City.
-No person may engage in an investment transaction or the management of funds except as provided under the terms of this Investment Policy and approved by the City Council.
+No person may engage in an investment Policy and approved by the City Council.
 The investment authority granted to the investing officers is effective until rescinded by the governing body.